MORE IN THIS SECTION

 Grief and Bereavement Support

 Grief is an individual experience, however it does not need to be done alone.
-Using a person-centred approach Hospice can provide support unique to the individual’s needs, while offering a community where people can openly share in their grief.
+Using a person-centred approach we can provide support unique to the individual’s needs, while offering a community where people can openly share in their grief.

 ________